alyakin314/alyakin314.github.io/pages/research.md

 ### Software
 1. [lqrt](https://github.com/alyakin314/lqrt)
-  - I am the author and maintainer of the lqrt, a package implements the Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test in Python.
+  - Author and maintainer of **lqrt**, a Python package that implements the Robust Hypothesis Testing of Location Parameters using Lq-Likelihood-Ratio-Type Test.
 2. [graspy](https://github.com/neurodata/graspy)
-  - I regulary contribute to graspy, an open-souce Python package for doing statistical analyses on network-valued data.
-In particular, my contributions include modifications to LatentDistributionTest and LatentPositionTest.
+  - I regulary contribute to **graspy**, an open-souce Python package for doing statistical analyses on network-valued data.
 3. [Graph Primitives of the Data-Driven Discovery of Models (D3M) Program](https://github.com/neurodata/primitives-interfaces)
   - I am one of the primary mainterners of the repository that is JHU's